 It’s similar for Echo devices with screens: white light – good, orange light – no connection.

 But don’t worry, as connectivity issues are pervasive with these devices.
+Due to the common nature of these problems there are many workarounds.
 Here are some useful tips for solving your Echo’s connectivity problems.

 Why Does my Echo Keep Losing Connection?

 There are a few possible reasons your Echo could be losing connection and the most common issue is with the Wi-Fi.
 This is the easiest problem to fix and will be covered in the next paragraph.
 If that doesn’t work, go down the list until the problem is solved.
 If the connection won’t come back at all, you may need a new Echo.